Our remote learning aims are:

 - An independent or adult led activity

 Most lessons will require children to write something in one of the books they have been given by school.
-Please see more detailed information on our remote learning offer for the current lockdown here.
+Please see more detailed information on our remote learning offer here.

 We understand that families will have varying circumstances which could impact upon the way remote learning is accessed.
 If any family is finding this particularly difficult, we simply ask that you do what you can.
 Sometimes a family activity such as a walk, some gardening or making dinner together might be what is needed in place of one of the activities.
 Whilst we would encourage all families to engage as much as possible, please do not put too much pressure on yourselves.